Ryan1729/zark-city/README.md

 # TODO
 * gameplay
-  * implement turn options for Cpu players
-    * extract procedures from player version
+  * check if game is won
   * highlighting
-    make sure cards/pieces are higlighted iff they are relevant
+    * make sure cards/pieces are higlighted iff they are relevant
+    * highlight power blocks
+  * text
+    * Add instructional messages where appropriate
+      * Fly is a good example
+  * better Cpu "AI"
 * add option to use jokers